 Yoga helps condition your body for proper nourishment that Ayurveda can help enrich.
 Done together, this combination can significantly enhance your ability to get well and sustain results for a long period of time.

-With over 15 years of experience in yoga and five years as an Ayurveda Practitioner, I am passionate about multi-disciplinary holistic healing.
+With over 15 years of experience in yoga and six years as an Ayurveda Practitioner, I am passionate about multi-disciplinary holistic healing.
 NAMA is National Ayurvedic Medical Association in the United States and I am board certified as both a Wellness Counselor and a Practitioner with them.
 I have been volunteering and coaching Yoga students and practitioners at various venues in Ann Arbor.
-I am teaching faculty at Narayana Ayurveda Academy.
+I am also a teaching faculty at Narayana Ayurveda Academy.
 I like to work with you to help transform your health.

 I am also a trained Kuchipudi and Bharatanatyam ( Indian classical dance forms) Dancer.
 Art has taught me a lot of self discipline and I incorporate a lot of things I've learned from Ayurveda and Yoga in my dance.